internetarchive/iari/README.md

 # Limitations
 * the general references parsing relies on 2 things:
-  * a manually supplied list of sections to search
+  * a manually supplied list of sections to search using the 'regex' to the article and all endpoints.
+The list is case insensitive and should be delimited by the '|' character.
   * that every line with a general reference begins with a star character (*)

 # Supported Wikipedias